 The list goes on.

-Once you have identified a problem you can work on a strategy to resolve it.
+With a system in place, you can significantly improve employee efficiency.
 For example, at my wife’s travel company I systemized and templatized the process of managing customer inquiries and orders.
-While it took a lot of time to develop this system and put it in place, once it was operating she was able to deal with orders faster.
+While it took a lot of time to create all these templates, once it was operating she was able to deal with orders faster.

 Probably the most exciting area of business development is starting a new project.
-This might be entering a new market, opening a new store or something else entirely.
+This might be entering a new market, or opening a new store.

 How to Implement Your Business Development Goals

 After you have finished strategizing you need to implement your business development goals.
 You need to be strategic in your approach.
 It’s important to balance the ongoing tasks that will need to continue for the company to be profitable against your new business development strategies.

 You will need to analyze the capacity available within the organization to achieve these tasks and the associated costs of implementation.
 This requires strategizing and planning.
 Depending on the complexity of your business development goals you might well need to plan well in advance.

 Most companies will manage this process through the annual business plan.
 This is where tasks are broken down into quarters, and then months, with clear outputs.
 Having such a strategy available for everyone to access helps you stay focused and avoid the temptation of making rushed decisions.
 This is especially important for large companies that are generally slower than startups at implementing new business strategies.

 Keep in mind that your business strategy is not fixed.
 Make sure to periodically review your business development strategy.
 Analyze what is working and what is not, then adapt your strategy.